coltonbegert/ttt/README.md

 * human     - Human player
 * mcts      - Pure MCTS implementation
-* mctsplus  - Nasty MCTS with tweaks that may or may not help
+* mctsplus  - Nasty MCTS with tweaks that may or may not help (deprecated)
+* fast      - Compiled C implementation of mcts
 * random    - Random player (for testing)

 The client and host run on INET sockets over port 11001.

+To run using the 'fast' bot, you need to install the package.
+The most painless way to do this is by running:

+    python3 setup.py build_ext --inplace

+This will make a local-only copy that is easy to change later.

 # Replayer